-Goodwyn Hall, containing over 100,000 square feet of space, houses the School of Sciences, the Center for Government and Public Affairs, the Art Department, and the Art Gallery.
+Goodwyn Hall, containing over 100,000 square feet of space, houses the School of Sciences, the Art Department, and the Art Gallery.

 The School of Education is housed in one wing of the Liberal Arts/Education complex completed in 1974, and the School of Liberal Arts is housed in a wing completed in 1975.
 This complex contains classrooms, offices, a reading clinic, and a speech and hearing clinic.